The Latest Info for Restaurants in Wisconsin

 The Wisconsin Department of Tourism has resources to help your business, organization and employees navigate this incredibly difficult time.

-- June 25th at 2:00 pm (central time) Making Lemonade: Restaurant Best Practices in Distressed Times - Hosted by the Restaurant Law Center and Sheppard Mullin LLP
+- Making Lemonade: Restaurant Best Practices - Hosted by the Restaurant Law Center and Sheppard Mullin LLP - Available on Demand

 - From Surviving to Thriving, Reimagining the Return of Restaurant Experiences - Sponsored by Heartland - Available on Demand